-As parliamentarian, they are responsibilities and expectations placed upon you.
-Your role ranges from assistant to the president and officer team to maintainer of order and structure.
+As Parliamentarian, there are responsibilities and expectations placed upon you.
+Your role ranges from assistant to the president and officer team to maintain of order and structure.
 You will be influential in the chapter's ability to create and carry out projects in an orderly manner.